 I brought these soft yummy chewy caramels to our nephew’s housewarming party and they were enjoyed by everyone.

 Nothing is better than someone’s putting your food creation in their mouth and all you hear from them is, “Mmmmmmmmmm.”

 Here’s a recipe where I used these caramels.

 This post may contain affiliate links, which means I get a small commission, at no additional cost to you, if you click the link and buy something.
 You can read my disclosure here.

 How to make the soft chewy caramel recipe

 Here are the ingredients: honey, sugar, butter, heavy cream and vanilla.
-The only special kitchen tool you will need is a candy thermometer (affiliate link, disclaimer on the sidebar.)
+The only special kitchen tool you will need is a candy thermometer.
 Mine is the old fashioned kind, but they have digital ones now that I simply must try out at some point!

 First thing I do is grab my saucepan and add 1/2 cup of white sugar and 1/4 cup of honey.
 I turn the heat on medium and melt the two ingredients.

 I didn’t want to take the pan off the stove, so I had to take the photo in the kitchen with the light on because of how dark it is in there.
 Notice how yellow the photo is.
 The next photo also was taken in the kitchen.